 data:text/xml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0iVVRGLTgiPz4KPG5vdGU+CiAgPHRvPlRvdmU8L3RvPgogIDxmcm9tPkphbmk8L2Zyb20+CiAgPGhlYWRpbmc+UmVtaW5kZXI8L2hlYWRpbmc+CiAgPGJvZHk+RG9uJ3QgZm9yZ2V0IG1lIHRoaXMgd2Vla2VuZCE8L2JvZHk+Cjwvbm90ZT4=

-With DocuGenerate’s API, adding attachments to PDFs is simple and flexible, whether using a direct URL or a Base64-encoded data URI.
+With DocuGenerate’s API, adding attachments to PDFs is simple and flexible, whether using a single file or multiple files, and whether using direct URLs or Base64-encoded data URIs.
 This feature allows you to include additional files, such as supporting documents or data exports, directly within your PDFs.